hertzmann/hertzmann.github.io/_posts/2021-03-11-lifecycle.md

 # The Life-Cycle of AI Art

-The contours fascinating new process for the emergence of AI art techniques are becoming visible.
-I've alluded to this process in [previous papers](https://cacm.acm.org/magazines/2020/5/244330-computers-do-not-make-art-people-do/fulltext), but now that we're seeing the process repeat, it seems possible to make more concrete observations about it.
+A fascinating new cycle for AI art techniques is emerging.
+I've alluded to this process in [previous papers](https://cacm.acm.org/magazines/2020/5/244330-computers-do-not-make-art-people-do/fulltext), but now that we're seeing this cycle repeat over and over, it seems possible to describe it more concretely.

 Because of Twitter and GitHub repos, we have a sort of worldwide collaboration of artists and technologists happening, at an extraordinary pace.
-While there is a long history of artists and technologists working together, and of individuals who innovate in both art and science simultaneously, this distributed international collaboration is—dare I say—_completely unprecedented_.
+While there is a long history of artists and technologists collaboratting, and of individuals who innovate in both art and science simultaneously, this distributed international collaboration is—dare I say—_completely unprecedented_.

-This collaboration is an extension of the revolution that has happened in machine learning and computer vision research.
-We researchers share our papers and code online simply as part of the technical publication process, to allow other researchers to understand and reproduce our work.
-This use of arXiv and GitHub and a widespread open sharing approach to research has also enabled artists to easily poke about with these tools as well.
-There are some major downsides to the way this research has been conducted, but we can all agree that it has enabled technical development at a truly staggering pace, which have led to rapid development of new ideas in digital art.

-Some of the most significant AI algorithms where this has happened are: DeepDream, StyleGAN, pix2pix, CycleGAN, BigGAN, SPADE, and now DALL-E and CLIP.
+Some of the most significant AI algorithms that have fed this cycle are: DeepDream, StyleGAN, pix2pix, CycleGAN, BigGAN, SPADE, and now DALL-E and CLIP.

 The phases in this cycle seem to be:

 1. **Computer science researchers release image generation code** on GitHub, usually accompanying a technical paper posted to arXiv or published at a conference.
 Sometimes these papers say little or nothing explicit about making art; they are focused on technical and algorithmic problems, even though the paper figures are often inspiring or delightful.

+   We researchers share our papers and code online simply as part of the technical publication process, to allow other researchers to understand and reproduce our work.
+There are some major downsides to the way this research has been conducted, but we can all agree that it has enabled technical development at a truly staggering pace, which have led to rapid development of new ideas in digital art.

 2. **The links get widely shared on Twitter,** sometimes together with news articles and press releases about the technology.